Clearview

 Clearview is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clearview's population shows high cultural diversity, with 40.9% born overseas and 42.5% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 35.6%.
-The 'Other' category comprises 5.8%, slightly higher than Greater Adelaide's 5.3%.
+Clearview has a high level of cultural diversity, with 40.9% of its population born overseas and 42.5% speaking a language other than English at home.
+Christianity is the predominant religion in Clearview, accounting for 35.6% of people.
+However, there is an overrepresentation in the 'Other' category, which comprises 5.8% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity